goat-community/goat-docs/docs/toolbox/geoprocessing/buffer.md

 ![GOAT buffer](/img/indicators/catchments/buffer/buffer.png "GOAT buffer")

-## 2. Which planning questions can be answered?
+## 2. Which tasks can be fulfilled?

+For what can this function be used?
-Among others, buffers can be used to answer the following planning questions:
+Among others, xxx can be used to accomplish the following tasks:
 - How many people live within a 500m distance from the train station?
 - How many shops are accessible within a 1000m distance from a bus stop?
+- ....
+TODO ....

-## 3. How to use the indicator?
+## 3. How to use the function?

 ### Video Tutorial